Does my child need to have participated in Broadway Bootcamp to take other classes or camps?

 Bootcamp starts at 9:00am and ends at 4:00pm.
 We ask that students be dropped off no more than 20 minutes before camp starts and be picked up no later than 15 minutes after camp ends.
 If you do drop off your children early or pick them up late, you will be charged the Early Drop Off and/or Late Pick Up fees.
-There will be one carpool line again this year.
+There will be one carpool line.
 If students are more than 5 minutes late, they must be signed in to camp.

 What is the Broadway Bootcamp Showcase?

 At the end of Broadway Bootcamp, there is a showcase for family and friends to see everything that the students have been working on during the camps.
-Details about the showcase will be released in March 2018.

 How do I get tickets to the Showcase?

 Each child gets two complimentary tickets to their primary showcase (Recruit Camp for Intermediate and Advanced).
 Additional tickets can be purchased at the door.
 Cost is $5.